 Keep skin hydrated

-A well-moisturised skin barrier heals faster.
-Apply moisturiser generously and frequently in the first 48–72 hours.
+A well-moisturized barrier heals faster.
+Apply moisturizer generously and frequently in the first 48 to 72 hours.

 Never